gird-dev/gird/README.md

 - Ability to take advantage of Python's flexibility and possibility to easily integrate with Python libraries and tools.
 - Emphasis on API simplicity & ease of use.

+### Example use cases

+- Data science & data analytics workflows.
+- Portable CI tasks.
+- Less rule-heavy application build setups.
+(Build time overhead may become noticeable with thousands of rules.)
+- Any project with tasks that need to be executed automatically when some dependencies are updated.

 ## Installation